 Colacem Canada Inc. pleaded guilty to failing to ensure a guard or fence was in place to protect a worker from an exposed moving part as required by the regulation.

 The company was fined $60,000 in L’Orignal court by Justice of the Peace Francois J. Pilon on February 4, 2016.

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Colacem Canada Inc. was found guilty of a violation of the Ontario Mining and Mining Plants regulation 854/90, section 185, subsection 2 which states,
+Colacem Canada Inc. was found guilty of a contravention of the Ontario Mining and Mining Plants regulation 854/90, section 185, subsection 2 which states,

 “A machine that has an exposed moving part that may endanger the safety of any person shall be fenced or guarded unless its position, construction or attachment provides equivalent protection.”

-Colacem Canada Inc. was also found guilty of a violation of the Occupational Health and Safety Act (OHSA), section 25(1)(c) which states,
+Colacem Canada Inc. was also found guilty of a contravention of the Occupational Health and Safety Act (OHSA), section 25(1)(c) which states,

 “An employer shall ensure that,